How to watch the 2018 Daytona 500

 Actor Owen Wilson, who voiced the race car Lightning McQueen in the "Cars" animated movie series, was grand marshal in 2017.

+Former MLB player Chipper Jones will serve as an honorary race official.
+He will be introduced at the drivers' meeting, take a lap around Daytona International Speedway in a parade car and participate in question-and-answer sessions with fans.

-Former NFL player Peyton Manning is set to serve as the honorary pace car driver.
-He'll be behind the wheel of the Toyota pace car and lead the 40-car field to the green flag to start the race.
+Peyton Manning is set to serve as the honorary pace car driver.
+The former NFL star will be behind the wheel of the Toyota pace car and lead the 40-car field to the green flag to start the race.

 Charlize Theron has been named honorary starter, and will wave the green flag for the season-opening race in NASCAR's Monster Energy Cup Series.